CobbieCobbie/cpp-demo/README.md

 ## General overview

 While C Projects inherit header / implementation files in .h / .c format, C++ Projects hold .hpp / .cpp format.
 It is still possible to use .h files in C++.

 ## Prequisites
-gcc, make
+g++, CMake

 ## How to compile
-For compilation, gcc and Make is used.
-The command is put in a Makefile.
+For compilation, g++ is used.
+The build setup is defined by CMake.
 Just open the workspace in a shell and simply type

-`make`
+`cmake --build .`

-gcc will create an object from every implementation / header pair in the first step, followed by linking the objects to an executable.
+g++ will create an object from every implementation / header pair in the first step, followed by linking the objects to an executable.
 Thus, it will not work to build the main file "stand-alone".
 After successful compilation and build, run the executable by calling:

-`./rect`
+`./prog`

-This is the name defined in the Makefile and the executable is performed in the shell.
+This is the name defined in CMake and the executable is performed in the shell.

+## How to unit test
+For unit tests, the framework doctest is used.
+It throws a standalone binary with all unit tests defined in unit_tests.cpp.
+To execute the unit tests, call

+`./test`